korbirayen/DaVinci-Resolve-Media-Offline/README.md

 ⚠️ **Potential Issue:** If you encounter an error during installation, like the one shown below, it might mean this specific package isn't compatible with your hardware or Windows version.
 If this happens, don't worry!
 Just proceed to **Method 2**.

-![Microsoft Store HEVC Installation Error](images/error_image_2.png) *(Replace `error_image_2.png` with the actual filename of your second error image)*
+![Microsoft Store HEVC Installation Error](images/error_image_2.png)

 ---

 ## Method 2: Alternative HEVC Extension Package

-This method uses a downloadable HEVC extension package that often works on devices where Method 1 fails.
+This method uses a downloadable HEVC extension package that often works on devices where Method 1 is not Possible.

-1.  **Visit the Link:** Go to this shared Google Drive folder containing the alternative HEVC extension:
+1.  **Visit the Link:** Go to this Google Drive folder containing the HEVC extension:
     [Google Drive Link](https://drive.google.com/drive/folders/1lob6w_mSZxn-2AbrchREHQBveDm-sAdc?usp=sharing)
-    *(Disclaimer: Download and install files from third-party sources at your own risk.)*

-2.  **Download:** Download the file(s) from the shared folder.
-It will likely be an `.appx` or similar package file.
+2.  **Download:** Download the file.
+It will be an `.AppxBundle` file.

 3.  **Install:** Locate the downloaded file on your computer and **double-click** it.
 This should open the Microsoft Store installer.
 Follow the prompts to install the extension.